department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/request-access-to-tools.md

 This is similar to and follows the `ssh` procedure outlined above. **Do not initiate** this process until PIV background check is underway.
 #### 1. Request to create account
 * File an issue in [va.gov-team repo](https://github.com/department-of-veterans-affairs/va.gov-team).
-* Use the issue template `AWS Console Access Request Template`
+* Use the issue template `Environment Access Request Template`
   * Follow the template instructions
     * Provide your name, role and company
+    * Request type: AWS Console
   * Tag group `vsp-operations` to review
   * Monitor the issue for updates and respond to any questions from the operations group.
   * Occasionally operations will need to reach out via Slack for additional information.